If you're interested in starting a career in healthcare, becoming a medical assistant is one option to consider.

 Make sure you choose an accredited program with high passing rates for the certification exam.
 Many programs also help with job placement after you graduate.

-Stepful has a 4-month Texas Medical Assistant Program that includes an externship and a 100% job placement guarantee.
+Stepful has 4-month online medical assistant classes that includes an externship and a 100% job placement guarantee.

 Medical assistants are in high demand now, and the available jobs for medical assistants are expected to continue increasing over the next several years.
 Between 2021 and 2031, medical assisting jobs are expected to increase by 16%.

-Medical Assistant Salary in Texas vs. Other Occupations
+Medical Assistant Salary in Virginia vs. Other Occupations

 Here are job salaries with similar education requirements: